boomfish/aws-baseline/main-account-stacks/06-sso-permissions/README.md

 The maximum duration of `AdminAccess` sessions is controlled by the `AdminSessionDuration` parameter (1 hour by default).
 The maximum duration of sessions from the other permission sets is controlled by the `SessionDuration` parameter (8 hours by default).

+## Terraform support

+If the `TerraformPermissionSets` variable is enabled in `stack.config.yaml`, then the stack also generates a `Terraformer` permission set for each subaccount.
+For this to work the following variables must also be set:

+- `TerraformRemoteStateBucketPrefix`: Must be set to the same value as the `RemoteStateBucketPrefix` parameter in the `terraform-state` Security account stack

+- `TerraformLockingTablePrefix`: Must be set to the same value as the `LockingTablePrefix` parameter in the `terraform-state` Security account stack

+- `TerraformLockingTableRegion`: Must be set to the region used for the Security account stacks

 ## Region Restrictions

 The `DeveloperAccess` permission set can be restricted to specific regions by setting the `AllowedRegions` variable.
 The value is a comma-separated list of region names.
 If it is not set, the permission set is not restricted by region.